-The sending special education staff will notify the Child Development Department's special needs coordinator or EHS resource teacher of an impending transition meeting for a child who will be turning three.
+The sending special education staff will notify the Early Learning and Care Department's special needs coordinator or of an impending transition meeting for a child who will be turning three.

-The special needs coordinator or the EHS resource teacher will supply the sending agency with program information, and may provide an application packet for the family to complete (often SCOE and/or ALTA staff will assist the family with this process, including transportation if needed).
+The special needs coordinator will supply the sending agency with program information, and may provide an application packet for the family to complete (often SCOE and/or ALTA staff will assist the family with this process, including transportation if needed).